 Like accelerating capital gains and taxable income, delaying deductions until a year when you expect rates to be higher can reduce your overall tax burden.
 By delaying deductions, you may be able to maximize their impact in a year when you are taxed at a higher rate.

 It’s important to note that with all strategies involving accelerating or delaying tax liability, the planning considerations can be quite complex.
 These tactics can have far-reaching consequences on long-term planning.
-Having regular conversations with your advisor can ensure your plan reflects your current goals and anticipates potential reforms.
+Having regular conversations with your advisor can ensure your plan reflects your current goals and anticipates potential reforms

 The Wescott advisory team is committed to helping individuals and families navigate potential tax reform changes and execute a strategic plan that allows them to accomplish their long-term financial objectives and broader life goals.